Darian Jenkins

 Darian Michelle Jenkins (born January 5, 1995) is an American retired professional soccer player who played as a forward.

 Having played college soccer for the UCLA Bruins, Jenkins won the 2013 National Championship and was selected seventh overall in the 2017 NWSL College Draft.
-She has played professionally for North Carolina Courage, OL Reign and Kansas City Current in the NWSL as well as Melbourne Victory of the Australian W-League and French Division 1 Féminine team Bordeaux.
-Internationally she has represented the United States at under-17, under-18, under-20 and under-23 level.
+She played professionally for North Carolina Courage, OL Reign and Kansas City Current in the NWSL as well as Melbourne Victory of the Australian W-League and French Division 1 Féminine team Bordeaux.
+Internationally she represented the United States at under-17, under-18, under-20 and under-23 level.

 Early life

 Growing up in Riverton, Utah, Jenkins started playing in a rec league at the age of 10 before joining a competitive squad as an 11-year-old and immersed herself in training, first earning the attention of the U.S. Youth National Team through the I.D. camp program as a U14 in 2009.
 At Riverton High School, Jenkins was an All-Region and All-State honoree.
 She was also a high school track & field athlete, running sprints.
 Playing club soccer for Sparta United, she won the Utah State Cup in 2012.